 The 5-Star Environmental Recognition Program for Child Care Facilities, a program created by the Indiana Department of Environmental Management (IDEM), ensures that child care providers have taken steps to reduce and eliminate hazards that can cause permanent, long term developmental problems in young children.
-The Chronic Respiratory Disease Section works closely with IDEM to promote environmentally healthy child care and ensure that effective asthma management is a part of the 5-Star recognition process.
+The Chronic Respiratory Disease Section works closely with the Indiana Department of Environmental Management to promote environmentally healthy child care and ensure that effective asthma management is a part of the 5-Star recognition process.

 The Chronic Respiratory Disease Section works to support state-wide coalition activities, through a partnership with The Indiana Joint Asthma Coalition (InJAC).
 The Indiana Joint Asthma Coalition provides school trainings, conferences, and assists in dissemination of current asthma information throughout Indiana.